Forum Trained Facilitator Team & Certification Assessors

 - Colleagues of Forum member institutions are invited to apply to become a member of the FTFT or Assessor Team.

 - A selection committee comprised of The Forum’s Vice President for Programs, Training and Services, and at least two FTFT members and an Assessor, will review applications to join the FTFT and Assessor team.
-This committee will nominate applicants to participate in The Forum’s Accelerated Residency Program June 10 – 12, 2019 in Carlisle, PA.
+The committee will nominate applicants to participate in The Forum’s Accelerated Residency.

-- After completing the training in June, all nominees will be evaluated regarding their ability to facilitate workshops, interact with colleagues, and present on behalf of The Forum.
+- After completing the training, all nominees will be evaluated regarding their ability to facilitate workshops, interact with colleagues, and present on behalf of The Forum.

-- All nominees will either be offered an opportunity to become a member of the FTFT or the Assessor Team, dependent upon their completion of Certification within the year.
+- All nominees will either be offered an opportunity to become a member of the FTFT or the Assessor Team, dependent upon their completion of Certification within a calendar year.